 - How Formula E has been impacted, and how it has set an example

 - FE season put on hold for two months due to coronavirus

 - Why FE's coronavirus response is the example F1 had to follow

-The next E-Prix is scheduled to be the race at Berlin's Tempelhof airport, but the series is monitoring the situation should any further rounds need to be cancelled.
+The next E-Prix was scheduled to be the race at Berlin's Tempelhof airport, but the ban of large public gatherings in Germany is expected to wipe that out.

 Sanya E-Prix - China - March 21 - postponed